charlielee/boats-animator/docs/interface/main-window.md

 #### Aspect ratio mask

-This displays a mask of the selected aspect ratio over the preview area.
+This displays a mask over the preview area with the selected aspect ratio.